mlandis/phyddle/docs/source/pipeline.rst

 :ref:`Tensor Formats <Tensor_Formats>` page.

 During tensor-encoding, :ref:`Format` processes the tree, data matrix, and model parameters for each replicate.
 This is done in parallel, when the setting ``use_parallel`` is set to ``True``.
-Simulated data are processed using CBLV+S format if ``tree_type`` is set to ``'serial'``.
-If ``tree_type`` is set to ``'extant'`` then all non-extant taxa are pruned, saved as ``pruned.tre``, then encoded using CDV+S. Each tree is then encoded into a phylogenetic-state tensor with a maximum of ``tree_width`` sampled taxa.
+Simulated data are processed using CBLV+S format if ``tree_encode`` is set to ``'serial'``.
+If ``tree_encode`` is set to ``'extant'`` then all non-extant taxa are pruned, saved as ``pruned.tre``, then encoded using CDV+S. Standard CBLV+S and CDV+S formats are used when ``brlen_encode`` is ``'height_only'``, while additional branch length information is added as rows when ``brlen_encode`` is set to ``'height_brlen'``.
+Each tree is then encoded into a phylogenetic-state tensor with a maximum of ``tree_width`` sampled taxa.
 Trees that contain more taxa are downsampled to ``tree_width`` taxa.
 The number of taxa in each original dataset is recorded in the summary statistics, regardless of its size.
 The phylogenetc-state tensors and auxiliary data tensors are then created.
 If ``save_phyenc_csv`` is set, then individual csv files are saved for each dataset, which is especially useful for formatting new empirical datasets into an accepted phyddle format.
 The ``param_est`` setting identifies which parameters in the labels tensor you want to treat as downstream estimation targets.
 The ``param_data`` setting identifies which of those parameters you want to treat as "known" auxiliary data.
 Lastly, Format creates a test dataset containing proportion `test_prop` of examples, and a second training dataset that contains all remaining examples.

 Formatted tensors are then saved to disk either in simple comma-separated value format or in a compressed HDF5 format.
 For example, suppose we set